shish/packetstats/README.md

 hogs to send them over the cheap connection, and leave the rest on the fast connection.

+`packetstats` numbers are bytes-per-second, `packetstats_meta` numbers are packets-per-second.

 Options:
 ```
 -i --interface     which network interface to listen to